samuelpampolini/pth-parallel-examples/README.md

     The application will end when you press ESC key, the only exception is with the Deadlock example that you need to hit `CTRL+C`

     You will be presented with the follow options:
+    D means digit, so D1 is equal to type 1.
     ```bash
     info: Program[0] Press the number of the example you want to run:
     info: Conference.ExampleFactory[0] D1 - DeadLock